 What is an Exercise (Stress) Test for Children?

-The exercise test is a valuable tool for gaining information about a child's heart function and aerobic fitness.
+The exercise test is a valuable tool to get information about a child's heart function and their aerobic fitness.

 Most tests of the heart are done with a person at rest, but often people are active.
 Exercise testing can give information about how the heart responds to the extra demands of activity.

-The graded exercise test collects information that is key for defining how a child's heart responds to various levels of exercise and assesses the level of fitness.
+The exercise test collects information that is key for seeing how a child's heart responds to various levels of exercise, and assessing their level of fitness.

-Based on the individual's needs, age or ability, the exercise may be carried out on a treadmill or a stationary bike.
+Based on the child's needs, age or ability, the exercise may be done on a treadmill or a stationary bike.
 On the treadmill, the test consists of progressive stages that vary in speed and elevation.
-Tests performed on the bike consist of progressive increases in pedaling resistance over time.
+Tests done on the bike consist of progressive increases in pedaling resistance over time.

 The patient will have a blood pressure cuff on their arm.
 This will be inflated periodically to measure blood pressure at various levels of the exercise test.